-When assessing a potential investment based on the relevant Sub-Fund's sustainability criteria, the Investment Manager is dependent upon information and data from the security issuer and/or third-parties (which may include providers for research, reports, screening, ratings and/or analysis such as index providers and consultants).
+When assessing a potential investment based on the relevant Sub-Fund's sustainability criteria, the Investment Manager is dependent upon information and data (e.g. regarding activities and revenues) from the security issuer and/or third-parties (which may include providers for research, reports, screening, ratings and/or analysis such as index providers and consultants).
 Such information or data may be incomplete, inaccurate or inconsistent.
 The lack of a standardized taxonomy may also affect the Investment Manager's ability to measure and assess the environment and social impact of a potential investment.